j321yu/cft/README.md

 + 6/10 - Finished demo.
 Began to read and amass information on Machine Learning and Cybersecurity as a whole to improve general knowledge on the subject.
 + 6/13 - Completed and reorganized tree.
 Modified demo to reflect the changed tree.
 + 6/14 - Recorded and sent demo for viewing.
 Started to look at the ML Model thaht Counterfit uses.
++ 7/6-8 - Began looking at OpenCV and Amazon Polly services for considering whether or not video can be used in Counterfit.
+First started by using Ubuntu on my own and trying to manually try extracting images from videos and text from the audio in videos.

 ## Notes <a name = "notes"></a>
 These notes are an organization of of all the information collected and gathered.
 Therefore, each section (or bullet point) will be updated in the future if new relevant information is found.